Proposal software: Data types and usage

 Proposal software is frequently used for storing, controlling, revising, semantically enriching, and publishing documentation.
 Serving as a central repository, the proposal software increases the version level of new updates to an already existing file.

 A standard requirement for salespeople is to have a standard proposal that you can modify to meet the specific requirements of your customer or prospect.
 Simple cutting and pasting of boilerplate materials can make it easy to create good proposals.

 The software enables users to assemble individual components into a document structure.
-Some solutions offer uses a 'shopping cart' experience, where salespeople are able to select which content components to include in the final document.
+Some solutions offer users a 'shopping cart' experience, where salespeople are able to select which content components to include in the final document.
 These components are then reused (rather than copied and pasted) within a document or across multiple documents.
 Data tags and smart content sections allow for automatic tailoring by client name, region, or product selection.
 This ensures that content is consistent across the entire document set.